-The maintenance parts, etc., required for the customer to carry out maintenance and inspection are described in "5.4Maintenance parts" on page 49 of this manual.
+The maintenance parts, etc., required for the user to carry out maintenance and inspection are described in $^{'}$ 5.4Maintenance parts $^{''}$ on page 51 of this manual.
 Always contact your dealer when parts are needed.

 A CAUTION The origin of the machine system could deviate when this work is carried out.
 "Review of the position data" and "re-teaching" will be required.